elly99-AI/MarCognity-AI/README.md

 MarCognity-AI investigates the following core question:

-Can epistemic uncertainty be made explicit within an LLM-based system?
+How can claim-level uncertainty be made observable in LLM-generated outputs?

 This framework does not claim to solve LLM hallucinations.
 Instead, it exposes and documents the failure modes of artificial metacognition in a reproducible way.